A dark veterinary clinic exam room after hours, illuminated only by a computer monitor, with a desk phone showing a blinking voicemail light

 Pillar Report

-Veterinary Emergency Clinics: The After-Hours Call Protocol That Saves Patients (and Revenue)
+Veterinary Emergency Clinics: The After-Hours Call Protocol That Protects Urgent Calls and Revenue

 When a pet owner calls at 2 AM with a crisis, they are operating in pure panic.
 A veterinary clinic that answers immediately captures the patient and the lifetime value of the client.
 A clinic that sends them to voicemail loses them to the 24-hour hospital across town.